prometheus/alertmanager/README.md

 ## Amtool

 `amtool` is a cli tool for interacting with the alertmanager api.
-It is bundled with all releases of alertmanager,
+It is bundled with all releases of alertmanager.

 ### Install